giridhar7632/Three.js/04-scene-and-renderer.md

 The function `scene.getObjectByName(name)` directly returns the object, by specific name, from the scene.

-You can alse add another argument - `recursive`.
+You can also add another argument - `recursive`.

 ```js
 scene.getObjectByName(name, recursive)